We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-There are disadvantages to the u-shaped diamond ring setting.
 The first downside is any type of prong setting is more fragile compared to some other settings.
 Even though it snags less than traditional prongs, the thin metal bands are susceptible to breaking during physical activity.

 Always remove your ring before physical activity because that’s when the u-shaped setting is most vulnerable.

-Secondly, u-shaped settings aren’t right for every diamond cut.
+Secondly, U-shaped settings aren’t right for every diamond cut.
 While it’s the right fit for round, cushion, and others, you should avoid this type of setting for the following cuts:

 The same is true of the oval cut, and the unique dimensions of a heart-cut is best paired with a three- or five-prong setting.